-- bed itself (the surface which was in direct contact with the corpse);

-- projected area (the area limited by the protection of the corpse silhouette);

-- area of corpse excrements (the area in which secretory products and products of decomposition).
+- bed itself (the surface which was in direct contact with the corpse); - projected area (the area limited by the protection of the corpse silhouette); - area of corpse excrements (the area in which are secretory products and products of decomposition).

-In the process of description of the bed, it is necessary to note the nature of surface (wooden floor, soft snow, etc.), existence of body imprint on the surface, soiling and any objects under the corpse.
-If any blood stains are found under the body, it is necessary to identify the exploration depth into the material of the bed (base coat, snow, etc.).
+In the process of description of the bed, it is necessary to note the nature of surface (wooden floor, soft snow), existence of body imprint on the surface, soiling and any objects under the corpse.
+If any blood stains are found under the body, it is necessary to identify the exploration depth into the material of the bed (for example, base coat, snow).

 Sometimes drag marks in the form of strips of different shape, width and depth are found in the surroundings of the bed.
-The investigator describes the drag marks, the forensic medical expert renders assistance in cases of blood found in the drag marks.
+The investigator describes the drag marks, the forensic medical expert renders assistance in case blood is found in the drag marks.

-Detection and Seizure of Biologically Sourced Evidence in the Place of Discovery
+Detection and Collection of Evidence of Biological Origin in the Place of Discovery

-One of the objectives of the forensic medical expert involved in the examination of place of discovery is the detection and seizure of biologically sourced evidence for analysis.
+One of the objectives of the forensic medical expert involved in the examination of the place of discovery is the detection and collection of evidence of biological origin for analysis.

-Since biologically sourced traces have certain distinctive features (nature and mechanism of appearance), it is important to correctly detect, seize, pack them and refer to forensic tests.
+Since biologically sourced traces have certain distinctive features (nature and mechanism of appearance), it is important to correctly detect, collect, pack them and refer to forensic tests.

-The detection of biologically sourced evidence during the examination may often be obstructed.
+The detection of evidence of biological origin during the examination may often be difficult.
 This is due to the polymorphism and conditions of appearance of injuries (type of instrument that caused the injury, event mechanism, etc.).
-Often biologically sourced evidence is mixed with material evidence of other nature (for example, with clothing damages and traces of oil and paint, etc.).
+Often evidence of biological origin is mixed with material evidence of other nature (for example, with clothing damages and traces of oil and paint).

-The object on which the biological object is found (hair, blood traces, semen, saliva, etc.) is defined as a carrier object.
+The object on which the biological sample is found (hair, blood traces, semen, saliva) is defined as a carrier object.
 After the necessary legal arrangements such an object becomes evidence and can be examined in a forensic medical laboratory.

-During the examination of place of discovery of biologically sourced evidence the expert detects and seizes objects, that look like traces of blood or excretions (stains of semen, saliva, urine), as well as hair or similar looking objects.
-Traces of blood.
-The detection, correct description and seizure of blood traces is of utmost importance during the examination of place of discovery.
+During the examination of the place of discovery of biological evidence the expert detects and collects samples that look like traces of blood or excretions (stains of semen, saliva, urine), as well as hair or similar looking objects.

+Traces of blood

+The detection, correct description and collection of blood traces is of utmost importance during the examination of place of discovery.